Skip to content ↓

 Phonics

 Our Rocket Phonics phonic sessions continue to happen once a day, 5 times a week.
-This week we will be focussing on the digraphs ur and ow.
-We will also revise and continue to learn Common Exception Words (tricky words).
+This week we will be focussing on consolidation of the graphemes, digraphs and trigraphs.
+Lot's of revision too.
+We will also continue to learn and revise Common Exception Words (tricky words).
 Why not practise these initial sounds at home with your children?

 Maths